peopleanalyst

 The portable claim — what this research lets you understand outside the surface domain.

-On its surface, Vela's research is figurative-art response.
+On its surface, Vela's research is response to the materials that have always taught us what it is to be human — figurative art, the vocabulary of emotion, literature, and the behavioral-science corpus on how people form, feel, and become.
 Underneath, it is an instrument: how does desire — move-toward — separate from preference (like)?
 How do compositional features mediate response?
 How stable are individual differences?
 The methods generalize.
 They speak to consumer-behavior research, aesthetic measurement methodology, taste calibration in any high-volume domain, and the design of adaptive measurement instruments well outside HR.
-The corpus is fine art; the questions are general.
+The lenses are particular; the questions are general.

 Read first